Michigan vs. Iowa NCAA Football Odds, Plays and Insights | December 4, 2021

 Iowa Stats and Trends

-- Iowa's games this year have hit the over five times in 12 opportunities (41.7%).
+- Iowa's games this season have eclipsed the over/under in 41.7% of its opportunities (five times in 12 games with a set point total).

 - The Hawkeyes average 20.2 fewer yards per game (299.1) than the Wolverines give up (319.3).

-- In games that Iowa piles up more than 319.3 yards, the team is 3-1 against the spread and 4-0 overall.
+- Iowa is 3-1 against the spread and 4-0 overall when the team churns out over 319.3 yards.

-- The Hawkeyes have 15 giveaways this season, while the Wolverines have 15 takeaways .

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.